concourse/concourse/ISSUE_TEMPLATE.md

 # Bug Report

 Bug reports are pretty free-form; just replace this with whatever.
-If applicable, though, please include steps to reproduce.
+You can also help us triage the issue by including steps to reproduce, expected results, and the actual result.
 Help us help you!

 The following can also be handy: